ZJJ1991/RestfulSportshall/README.md

-Provides the database API explaination.
+database API guideline

-db folder is to store database forum folder is to store API and API testing file
+db folder is to store database while forum folder is to store API and API testing file

 1).
 All dependencies (external libraries). python 2.7, sqlite3£¬ flask